Lego Super Mario: Development

-The Lego Super Mario theme was first teased on March 10, 2020, also known as MAR10 / National Mario Day on both the official Nintendo Lego Twitter, depicting Mario's LED display.
+The Lego Super Mario theme was first teased on March 10, 2020, also known as MAR10 / National Mario Day, on both Nintendo and Lego's Twitter accounts, depicting Mario's LED display.
 The theme itself was then official revealed two days later, when Nintendo released a trailer detailing the sets and overview.
 Official Lego Stores set up demos for the theme, allowing customers to test it out.
 The Lego Nintendo Entertainment System was first leaked online by Chinese website VJGamer and German websites Promo Bricks and StoneWars, leaking price and date info.
 On July 13, 2020, the Lego Twitter account posted a silhouette of the set before being officially revealed the next day.
 Both the theme and the NES set released on August 1, 2020.
 Three sets were made available on July 10, 2020.
 In Italy, Lego Italia partnered up with Trenitalia in July 2020 to advertise the Lego Super Mario theme on one of their ETR 521 "Rock" electric trains, which would operate between Orte and Fiumicino Airport.